zoevernon/Personal-website/_posts/2020-08-25-nba-wnba-comparision.md

 ![Rockets comparision](/figures/rockets_fga.png)

 However, be warned about the Liberty, because although they take a lot of threes, they don't shoot a high percentage.
-In fact, if we include FG% statistics in addition to the FGA stats, we see that the Liberty are one of the least similar teams to the Rockets... try that for yourself in the app if you want to see the change.
+In fact, if we include FG% statistics in addition to the FGA stats, we see that the Liberty are one of the least similar teams to the Rockets... try that for yourself if you want to see the change.

 ### The 2014-15 Warriors
 As a final example, let's say that you just loved watching the Warriors offense on the way to the first title in their recent run, because I mean who didn't?
-In that case tune in the Storm, Sky, or Sparks.
+In that case try to catch the Storm, Sky, or Sparks.

 ![Warriors comparision](/figures/warriors_off.png)